MDIL-SNU/SIMPLE-NN_v2/docs/inputs/input.yaml/data/absolute_path.rst

 ----

-**absolute_path** determines whether all data path are written as absolute or relative path.
-User can choose the useful format.
+**absolute_path** determines whether all data paths are written as an absolute or relative path.
+Users can choose a useful format.